Phrygians: Mythological accounts

 The name of the earliest known mythical king was Nannacus (aka Annacus).
 This king resided at Iconium, the most eastern city of the kingdom of Phrygia at that time, and after his death, at the age of 300 years, a great flood overwhelmed the country, as had been foretold by an ancient oracle.
 The next king mentioned in extant classical sources was called Manis or Masdes.
 According to Plutarch, because of his splendid exploits, great things were called "manic" in Phrygia.
-Thereafter the kingdom of Phrygia seems to have become fragmented among various kings.
-One of the kings was Tantalus who ruled over the north western region of Phrygia around Mount Sipylus.
+Thereafter, the kingdom of Phrygia seems to have become fragmented among various kings.
+One of the kings was Tantalus, who ruled over the northwestern region of Phrygia around Mount Sipylus.
 Tantalus was endlessly punished in Tartarus, because he allegedly killed his son Pelops and sacrificially offered him to the Olympians, a reference to the suppression of human sacrifice.
 Tantalus was also falsely accused of stealing from the lotteries he had invented.
 In the mythic age before the Trojan War, during a time of an interregnum, Gordius (or Gordias), a Phrygian farmer, became king, fulfilling an oracular prophecy.
 The kingless Phrygians had turned for guidance to the oracle of Sabazios ("Zeus" to the Greeks) at Telmissus, in the part of Phrygia that later became part of Galatia.
 They had been instructed by the oracle to acclaim as their king the first man who rode up to the god's temple in a cart.
 That man was Gordias (Gordios, Gordius), a farmer, who dedicated the ox-cart in question, tied to its shaft with the "Gordian Knot".
 Gordias refounded a capital at Gordium in west central Anatolia, situated on the old trackway through the heart of Anatolia that became Darius's Persian "Royal Road" from Pessinus to Ancyra, and not far from the River Sangarius.

 Later mythic kings of Phrygia were alternately named Gordias and Midas.
-Myths surround the first king Midas.
+Myths surround the first king, Midas.
 There were seven altogether connecting him with a mythological tale concerning Attis.
-This shadowy figure resided at Pessinus and attempted to marry his daughter to the young Attis in spite of the opposition of his mother figure Agdestis and his lover, the goddess Cybele.
-When Agdestis or Cybele appear and cast madness upon the members of the wedding feast.
+This shadowy figure resided at Pessinus and attempted to marry his daughter to the young Attis despite the opposition of his mother figure Agdestis and his lover, the goddess Cybele.
+When Agdestis or Cybele appears and casts madness upon the members of the wedding feast.
 Midas is said to have died in the ensuing chaos.

-The famous king Midas was said to be a son of the kind Gordius mentioned above.
+The famous king Midas was said to be a son of the king Gordius mentioned above.
 He is said to have associated himself with Silenus and other satyrs and with Dionysus, who granted him the famous "golden touch".